top of page

 3. Temperature Sensitivity: Yeast strains are sensitive to temperature changes.
 Optimal fermentation for Saccharomyces cerevisiae is between 25°C to 30°C (77°F to 86°F).
 Temperature swings can affect the flavor profile of the final product.

-4. Yeast Autolysis: When fermentation is complete, yeast cells die by autolysis, the destruction of cells or tissues by their own enzymes.
-As they break down, the cells release compounds which enhance flavors in products like wine and beer.
+4. Yeast Autolysis: When fermentation is complete and the wine ages, yeast cells if not removed can die by autolysis, the destruction of cells or tissues by their own enzymes.
+As they perish, the cells release compounds which create particular flavors in wine and beer.

 5. Biofuel Production: Researchers are exploring the use of engineered yeast for bioethanol production, aiming to improve efficiency and yield.
 This could provide a sustainable alternative to fossil fuels.